THE GREY SQUIRREL - Up to eight people

 Preparation for the Pot

 Although much more challenging to prepare for the table than rabbit, squirrel is a tasty, nutritious and low fat meat that lends itself well to curries, stews and beyond.
-You will learn how to skin, butcher and cook one of these abundant sources of protein.
+You'll learn how to skin, butcher and prepare this abundant source of protein for the kitchen.